Become a Campus Editor-at-Large for Arianna Huffington’s Thrive Global!

 If you want to amplify your voice, connect to other dynamic campus leaders across the country and become an impactful contributor to the mental well-being space, this is your chance.

 - Contribute as much content as you’d like, but at least one piece of content per month, to Thrive’s media platform.
 (You can contribute pieces on any subject that resonates with you related to mental well-being, from experiencing depression on campus, to your relationship with technology, to self-care, to what brings you joy, to what is or isn’t being done on your campus about the mental health crisis — and any other trends you’re noticing or experiencing.
-You can submit stories, photos, art, illustrations, videos, etc.)
+You can submit stories, photos, art, illustrations, interviews, videos, audio or podcast clips, etc.)

 - Update Thrive editors on campus-related news and trends.